About and Contact A Force For Good

 4. Engage in Street Activism

 We initiate street activism, and we work with others at appropriate events.
-For example, on 5 May 2016 – the day of the Holyrood election – our street activism was reported in every newspaper, and was pictured on the front page of The Herald, The Times (Scotland) and the Scotsman.
+2017 has been one of our busiest years yet, and includes two "Counter Presence" events against ScotNat marches, as well as 2 days of celebrating the Union outside the SNP October Conference, among other exciting activities.
+On 5 May 2016 – the day of the Holyrood election – our street activism was reported in every newspaper, and was pictured on the front page of The Herald, The Times (Scotland) and the Scotsman.

 5. Produce Educational Videos